-During more than 30 years practicing law, Mr. Wilner has developed expertise in a number of areas:
+During more than forty years practicing law, Mr. Wilner has developed experience in a number of areas:

 - Litigation.
-Mr. Wilner has been lead counsel in a number of major cases before U.S. district and appellate courts around the country involving constitutional, antitrust, securities, sovereign immunity, and other issues.
+Mr. Wilner has been lead counsel before U.S. district and appellate courts and the U.S. Supreme Court in a number of major cases involving constitutional, antitrust, securities, sovereign immunity, and other issues.
 He has also been responsible for developing the overall litigation strategy and managing the litigation work of other law firms on behalf of major clients.

 - International Trade.
 Mr. Wilner has acted as lead counsel in more than 40 international trade proceedings before the trade tribunals of the United States (including the Office of the U.S. Trade Representative, the International Trade Commission, the Department of Commerce and the Department of State), the World Trade Organization and the European Commission.
 He has pioneered the use of agreements as a means to resolve trade disputes.